Get matched with vetted scholarships and enter our

 Learn about our editorial policies

 As you prepare to enroll in community college, you may be wondering, “Do I need to take the SAT for community college?”
 Luckily, most community college programs do not require the SAT, nor do they require any grades or test scores.
-The only thing you’ll need to prove is that you have a high school diploma or GED.
+The only thing you might need is a high school diploma or GED, but some community colleges do not require either.

 However, as with many aspects of education, there are exceptions.
 Certain specialized community college programs do require test scores.
 And, if you’re a student planning to transfer to a four-year degree program, you might eventually need SAT or ACT scores.
 So, let’s get into what that means for you.
 In this article, we’ll outline which types of programs require SAT or other standardized test scores, and which do not.